Steel Riding Arenas

 Clear-span designs offer the best in column-free riding space

 A pre-engineered steel horse riding arena will erect much faster than an arena constructed from any other material; it will be warrantied to last longer, thanks to steel’s superb weather-resistance, and its lack of vulnerability to pests, rot, & chewing.
-It will also look and feel magnificent, with the custom finish you select, and best of all, it will cost much less than an arena built from any other material!
+It will also look magnificent, with the custom finish you select, and best of all, it will cost much less than an arena built from any other material!
 Superior technical innovation is now responsible for designs which exploit steel’s excellent strength-to-weight-ratio, making vast clear-span covered horse areas possible, that are much larger than ever achieved before – column free!
 1

 |Standard Multi-Purpose||Driving Arenas||Barrel Racing||Rodeo Arena||Competition Jumping Arenas|

 |70×200 feet||130×330 feet||150×200 feet||150×250 feet|

 A brief look at Sharon Biggs’ informative article, ‘Ride At Home: Advice to Build Your Perfect Arena,’ written for HorseChannel.com, will highlight the complexities of taking on the building of a covered arena using conventional construction methods.
 Biggs quotes Robert Malmgren, whom she considers the “foremost authority on arenas,” from his book, The Equine Arena Handbook: Developing a User-Friendly Facility: “Making an arena seems like a lot of complications, but you’ll avoid mistakes if you plan right and employ the right people. . .
 Mistakes are very costly to correct after the arena is installed.”
 2 By choosing a prefab arena, you can avoid these “mistakes” and sidestep the majority of potential “complications,” with a carefully designed complete package that comes from one source who protects your investment under warranty.